That's What I'm Talking About

 That's What I'm Talking About is the debut studio album by Australian singer Shannon Noll, released on 9 February 2004 (see 2004 in music) and debuted at number 1 on the ARIA Charts.
 The album includes his number one, 4× platinum debut single, "What About Me".

+A 20th Anniversary Collectors Edition will be released in April 2024, featuring live performances and some of Noll's greatest hits.